surgieboi/backendless-ecommerce-platform/README.md

   </div>
   ```

-- `data-dola-cart`: This is an optional attribute, it is used to indicate an element that has been listed inside a cart. it is attached to elements in a cart after the `data-dola-cartaction` attribute has been used to trigger a cart action on the submit event.
+- `data-dola-cart`: This is an optional attribute, it is used to indicate an element that has been listed inside a cart.
+It is attached to elements in a cart after the `data-dola-cartaction` attribute has been used to trigger a cart action on the submit event.
 To turn this on, set it to `"true"`.

   ```html
   <div